The moment AI finishes your app

 curl -sSfL https://tene.sh/install.sh | sh

-# 2. Import your existing .env, then delete the plaintext
+# 2. Import your .env, then delete the plain file

 tene import .env